cacttus/BR2/project/devlog.md

 		* ISerializable
 		* Movement of PhysicsManager stuff to Scene
 		* Renaming ObjectFile to ObjFile
+		* Converting the FlyCam to FlyingCameraController and making it a CSharpScript
 	* _Of course, this means we're going to need to redo the new formatting for all the files.
 That's ok.
 At least the system will compile!_